You have %itemCount% in your cart.

 Your water usage at home increases when washing your dishes by hand when you wait for your water to heat up.
 And when you do the math, those 27 gallons plus the water used for heating up is just way too much water.

 When you wash dishes by hand, your temperature threshold can only go as far as your hands can handle.
 Washing dishes via a dishwasher can make use of higher temperatures since it is machine-operated.
-This also means more in-depth sanitation due to the hot water heater.

-The amount of water saved increases for dishwasher models that pass the Department of Energy and Environmental Protection Agency Energy Star standards.
-To further quantify the comparison, you can save up to $413 worth of water and energy by using dishwashers.
+The amount of water saved has improved dramatically for dishwasher models that pass the Department of Energy and Environmental Protection Agency Energy Star standards.

 So, why are dishwashers the better choice?